kauana/vim/README.md

 - Use git clone to copy reposity to home directory.
 Make sure to clone the repository into a directory named .vim instead of vim (new name is the next  command line option after url)

+- git submodule update --init --recursive to download all submodules (syntastic and so on)

+- YouCompleteMe has a compiled component so go to https://valloric.github.io/YouCompleteMe/#installation and follow the steps to recompile it.

 - Since .vimrc is inside the .vim directory now, we create a symbolic link to link this .vimrc to our home directory (ln -s ~/.vim/.vimrc .vimrc)

 - Also, pathogen must be installed again so use the commands below to install Pathogen.
 All the settings necessary to make it work are already on the vimrc file: